 4. Report to your landlord/property manager

-Hopefully this post has provided some useful advice for dealing with the unfortunately too common problem of dealing with noisy neighbors.
+Hopefully this post has provided some useful advice for dealing with the unfortunately too common problems of dealing with noisy neighbors.

 – All credits to this site must be clearly stated as nigeriarealestatehub.com